!

 Location 123 Commerce Valley Dr. E., Suite 700, Thornhill ON L3T 7W8 730 North Service Rd., Windsor, ON, N8X 3J3

-A. Business Structure and Activities
+A. Overview of Business Structure and Activities

-Acklands-Grainger Inc. (d/b/a “Grainger Canada”) and WFS Ltd. (“WFS”, and collectively in this report referred to as “we”, or “us”) are Canadian B2B distributors of industrial products focused on the maintenance, repair, and operations (“MRO”) industry in Canada.
+Acklands-Grainger Inc. (d/b/a “Grainger Canada”) and WFS Ltd. (“WFS”, and collectively in this report referred to as we, or “us”) are Canadian B2B distributors of industrial products focused on the maintenance, repair, and operations (“MRO”) industry in Canada.
 Collectively, we offer over 500,000 SKUs to support the needs of our Canadian customers, and are among the largest MRO distributors in Canada.

 Grainger Canada is a corporation amalgamated under the Canada Business Corporations Act and employs approximately 1600 employees across Canada.
 Grainger Canada operates from over 40 Canadian locations, which includes branches, distribution centres, service centres, and office locations.
 A list of branch and service centre locations can be found at All Branches - Grainger, Canada.
 Grainger Canada is a wholly-owned subsidiary of W.W.
 Grainger, Inc. (“Grainger US”, and collectively with Grainger Canada and WFS, “Grainger”), a publicly listed company domiciled in the United States.
 Grainger Canada’s business solely focuses on Canadian business and targets the needs of customers in Canada.